 The area, much of which became neglected in the years following the war, has now become both fashionable and expensive.

-Other good options are Ink (offering contemporary European and Scandinavian food, close to Mile End climbing wall) and the Lord Tredegar (converted from an East End boozer into a gastropub a few years ago, with cheaper prices and better service than the Morgan Arms).
+Other good options are Palmers Restaurant (offering modern European food dished up by a father and son team) and the Lord Tredegar (converted from an East End boozer into a gastropub a few years ago, with cheaper prices and better service than the Morgan Arms).

 The Pizza Room, run by the same couple as operate the Coffee Room (see below), has recently opened its doors.
 Located next to the Hungry Cow, and boasting a new green Italian clay oven, this intimate joint offers great value pizzas.
 We enjoyed the £11.50 'All Seasons', described on the menu as including Elia's secret recipe tomato sauce, mozzarella fiodilatte, spicy ventricina, Rovagnati Gran Piacere Ham and Pancetta Arrotolata.